 With the information about the lion, the deer and the cat in mind, it is now interesting to start thinking about what customers need.
 As an example you can say that someone who comes across as angry needs understanding in the first instance, followed by an explanation and finally a concrete plan.
 In this plan you have incorporated all three roles.

 Would you like to know more about this subject and are you curious which role suits you best?
-During the free webinar that was held on January 14, Michaela went deeper into satisfying troublesome customers.
+During the free webinar held on January 14, 2020, Michaela went deeper into satisfying difficult customers.
 Look at him back here!Link

 Many of the communication trainings of Learnit Training are about listening, understanding the other, living in someone's situation and showing empathy. ,, Very important, in most cases ' ', says communication trainer Rob van Learnit.